 RoS records the legal owner of all land and property types in Scotland, including residential and commercial properties, whether held by an individual, a company or any other legal entity, and regardless of whether that company has been registered in the UK or not.

 Since December 2014, where the legal owner is a company outwith UK, the register has recorded the country or territory where the company was incorporated.
 This information may also have been recorded prior to that date if it was included in the application for registration, but this was on a voluntary basis.

 The data is submitted to RoS via standard land register application forms, deeds and accompanying plans (if required).
 It is used to maintain an open and public property register showing textual details for each title and its corresponding spatial extent on the cadastral map.

 Information about individual registered titles can be accessed by the public.
 Scotland’s Land Information Service, ScotLIS, allows easy access for everyone to a wide range of land and property information.
 Customer Services are available for any other needs, such as searching the Land Register and Sasines Register, or getting copies of deeds.

-You can read the figures accompanying this release.
-The Country of Origin Company Report: a dataset containing information about all properties owned or leased in Scotland by companies outwith UK, has also been updated and is available to purchase.
-This dataset includes details of companies with an address that was outwith the UK.
-It does not include details of individuals, trustees, limited partnerships, other incorporated bodies, mixed ownership or tenancy, or unclassified titles (if any).
+The figures accompanying this release are available here .
+The Country of Origin Company Report – a dataset containing information about all properties owned or leased in Scotland by companies outwith UK – has also been updated and is available to purchase here.
+This dataset includes details of companies with an address that was outwith the UK; it does not include details of individuals, trustees, limited partnerships, other incorporated bodies, mixed ownership/tenancy, or unclassified titles (if any).

-The statistics presented here are a snapshot of the Land Register as of 31 December 2021 and are not revised between each annual publication.
+The statistics presented here are a snapshot of the Land Register as at 31 December 2022 and are not revised between each annual publication.
 Annual snapshots are subject to changes made in the live Land Register database.
-You can find more information on our general revision policy and how we compile statistics at RoS.
+Further information on our general revision policy and how we compile statistics at RoS can be found here.